 Since no single guide can include even the most important resources for understanding the research methods of all humanities and social sciences disciplines, and certainly not all the resources for undertaking that research, this guide will focus on the principal concerns and resources of academic research and provide links to some helpful guides to research in particular disciplines.

 Any object of material or intellectual, or performative culture may become the subject of humanistic research, which is typically interpretive, historical, contextual, and/or iterative (or dialogic, meaning it is always conducted with the expectation of feedback or pushback).
-They can also be materials based (as in painting or sculpture), sociological (feminist, Marxist, etc).
-There are many variants of all of these, which are explicated in this document from Harvard University.
-Note that they have no identifying information on their pdf.
-Don't ever make that mistake!
+Research can also be materials based (as in painting or sculpture), sociological (feminist, Marxist, etc).
+There are many variants of all of these, which are explicated in this document from Harvard University. [ Note that they have no identifying information on their pdf.
+Don't ever make that mistake!]

 The materials of humanities research are, in the first instance, primary texts: literature, diaries, letters, photographs, advertisements, eyewitness accounts, films, music, choreography, architecture, gardens, etc.